The majority of survey was completed in 2012 with remaining covererage gaps filled in 2013.

 Understandably, most estimates of ‘breeding populations’ are based on singing or territory holding birds, yet this takes no account of how many of these birds may actually be paired and therefore probably breeding.

-Taking the 2012 and 2013 counts together, we now have a good basis for estimating population size and habitat use.
-Overall, a total of about 3300 territories were recorded.
+With the combined 2012 and 2013 counts, we now have a good basis for estimating population size and habitat use.
+Overall, a total of 3266 males were recorded from 2,356 tetrads.

-Statistical techniques have been used to estimate the numbers of birds likely to be present in areas which weren't covered and also to correct for detection – this is necessary because the probability of detecting all the territorial birds that are actually present on the two early morning visits is considerably less than 100%.
+A total of 12 separate models were used, employing statistical techniques to estimate the numbers of birds likely to be present in areas which weren't covered and also to correct for detection – this is necessary because the probability of detecting all the territorial birds that are actually present on the survey visits is considerably less than 100%.

-There are plans to write two journal papers based on the Nightingale survey together with an article in BTO News.
+There are plans to write two further journal papers based on the Nightingale survey.
 The first will focus on numbers, distribution and habitats.
-We hope this will be submitted to a journal early in 2014.
 The second will address the issue of pairing success and will explore whether this varies with factors such as habitat type, position in the range and size of local population.